LStuyck/CounterStrike2RconTool/README.md

 ### Download

-Download latest release of the program from the releases page of this repo [here](https://github.com/LStuyck/RconWrapper.WPF/releases).
+Download latest release of the program from the releases page of this repo [here](https://github.com/LStuyck/CounterStrike2RconTool/releases).

+UI-win-x64.zip

+Unzip and start CounterStrike2RconTool.Wpf.exe

 ### Usage